-This is the first improvement in consumers’ credit reports since December 2007, which is good news—but can we keep it up?
+This is the first improvement in consumers’ credit reports since December 2007, which is good news — but can we keep it up?
 The number of consumers with impaired records decreased to 8,49-million this quarter.
+This indicates an improvement in the credit records of 97 000 consumers from last quarter.

 In terms of accounts, the number of impaired accounts decreased by 505 000 to 16,55-million.
 This is an improvement of 0,4% over the last quarter.